If you are investigating Ubuntu system monitoring, you’ll want to make sure that you check the following steps to insure the best possible results...

 - Netstat: A commonly used Linux command that provides a wide variety of network-related information such as routing, interface, protocol, network statistics, and more

-Know the benefits of both agent and agentless Linux monitoring
+Know the benefits of both agent and agentless Linux server monitoring

 Agentless monitoring via SNMP contains checks such as CPU, memory, network throughput, and disk utilization, while agents are designed to be installed and run on your Linux system according to your needs.
 While the SNMP approach is often preferred for collecting and organizing information about managed devices, it is important to know the differences/benefits regarding both agent and agentless monitoring for your Linux servers to be most effectively overseen.

 Monitoring Linux servers is one of the best ways to protect your IT environment from security threats.
 By implementing a monitoring solution that is always on the lookout for errors in your system, any threats or breaches from unauthorized applications can be quickly dealt with and ensure your network is constantly safeguarded.
 Take the time to set up firewalls and be sure that servers are aware of any new additions into your infrastructure.
 These security measures are always beneficial in the long run and help bolster your greater monitoring efforts.